 Appearance: clear and bright, medium intensity gold, showing tears.

 Nose: clean, medium (+) intensity, fully developed, with aromas as they come, of smoky waxy pineapple skin, dried apricot and peach, dried apple, touch of dried citrus – more lemon than anything else, very slightly confected, hint of thin honey, hint of anise, hint of nuttiness.

 Palate: dry, high acidity, medium alcohol, medium body, medium (+) intensity, a noticeable grip, with flavours of smoke, very low-key struck match, pineapple skin, bees-wax, touch of honey, stewed slightly caramelised apple.
-A medium (+) length with a clean very fresh dried fruit finish, with a slight bitterness and a touch of broom on the end.
+A medium (+) length with a clean very fresh dried fruit finish, with a slight bitterness and a touch of gorse flower (delicate coconut-like) on the end.

 Quality: very good, with vibrant acidity harmonious with the alcohol, body and overall intensity; fully developed showing moderate complexity from time in completely integrated wood (witnessed by the grip), and in bottle, with waxy dried fruit notes and oxidised nutty nuances; good intensity throughout, with a slightly lesser concentration, still, a respectable medium-long length.